 Continuous migration follows these steps:

-You might need to perform additional steps if you are using Amazon RDS and you do not have SUPERUSER privileges.
+You might need to perform additional steps if you're using Amazon RDS and you don't have SUPERUSER privileges.
 For more information, see Migrating from RDS MySQL without SUPERUSER privileges.

-Once the initial dump is taken, it is loaded into the destination.
+After the initial dump is taken, it's loaded into the destination.

-After the load is completed, the ongoing changes (also known as CDC or change data capture) are processed.
+After the load is completed, the ongoing changes (also known as change data capture or CDC) are processed.

-When the time comes to switch to using the destination, stop writing to the source and initiate a promotion which allows the application to now read and write against the destination database.
+When the time comes to switch to using the destination, stop writing to the source and initiate a promotion.
+This allows the application to read and write against the destination database.

 This type of migration is a single point-in-time snapshot of the database, taken from the source and applied to the destination.
 This is essentially a dump and load, where the destination is ready to be used when the load completes.
 Any applications that depend on the source database can experience downtime during the migration process because there can be no new writes to this database while the migration is in progress.